Snapple49/HarmonicIO/Readme.md

 ```

 * Start an (example) processing container on the worker (localhost) node (replacing `<local-ip>`):

+We use the example container `benblamey/hio-example:latest`, which can be built from https://github.com/HASTE-project/HarmonicPE
 ```
 $ curl -X POST "http://<local-ip>:8081/docker?token=None&command=create" --data '{"c_name" : "benblamey/hio-example:latest", "num" : 1}'
 ```